mobile app bar

 Draymond Green (L), Baron Davis (C), Nikola Jokic (R)

-The Denver Nuggets have co-opted the ‘We Believe’ motto for the playoffs this season, and Baron Davis and Draymond Green have major issues with it.
-Green may not have been part of the 06-07 GSW team, but Davis was their franchise player, and he isn’t pleased with the Nuggets’ usage of their motto.
+The Denver Nuggets have dusted off that legendary slogan and co-opted the ‘We Believe’ motto for the playoffs this season.
+And Baron Davis and Draymond Green aren’t at all happy about it.
+Green may not have been part of the 06-07 GSW team, but Davis was, and he isn’t pleased with the Nuggets’ usage of their motto.

 “So unoriginal,” he said on Green’s podcast, before going further to criticize the Nuggets’ marketing team.